Shadow President: Reception

 GameSpot currently has the game ranked at a 7.7/10 based on 13 reviews.
-Chuck Moss of Computer Gaming World in 1993 wrote that Shadow President was a good learning tool but that "As a simulation, it has certain real-world problems [and] certain ... anomalies", such as Iraqi forces much more powerful than in the real Persian Gulf War.
+Chuck Moss of Computer Gaming World in 1993 wrote that Shadow President was a good learning tool but that, "As a simulation, it has certain real-world problems [and] certain ... anomalies", such as Iraqi forces being much more powerful than they actually were at the time of the Gulf War.
 As a game, the magazine stated that "you can't do cool stuff" as the simulation "forces one to be more passive than active if stability is the desired goal", contrasting the game with "more fun" simulations like SimCity and Civilization.
 The magazine concluded that Shadow President was "a work of art that belongs in every civics classroom", but "even invading Canada is more fun".
 In a 1994 survey of wargames the magazine gave the title three-plus stars out of five, stating that "it has the 'highly educational' appendage, but that doesn't mean that it should be passed by".